 The Co-Edit button displays in the toolbar (instead of the Edit button).

 - Click Co-Edit to open the document for editing in the relevant Office Online product (Word Online, Excel Online or PowerPoint Online).

 The following is an example of a document opened in Word Online.

-Note: When you make a change to a document in Co-edit, it does not show in your Dashboard - My Edits.
+Note: When you make a change to a document in Co-Edit, it does not show in your Home - My Edits.

 More than One User Working on a Document at the Same time

 If another user Co-Edits at the same time that you have the document opened, and you are working in the same area of the document, you will also see any changes being made by the other user as they make them.

 A flag displays next to where the other user is working.
 This displays the initials of the other user for a few seconds.